Guidance and Advice

 Working for You

-I sympathise profoundly with the families of those who have lost loved ones, as well as all other individuals who have tested positive for coronavirus.
-I am also immensely grateful to all our NHS staff, social care workers and all key workers who are working tirelessly to help deal with this crisis.
+I sympathise profoundly with the families of those who have lost loved ones, as well as all other individuals who have tested positive for COVID-19.
+I am also immensely grateful to our NHS staff, social care workers and all key workers who are working tirelessly to help deal with this crisis.

 London Borough of Hounslow coronavirus information: https://www.hounslow.gov.uk/coronavirus